 The Foundations of the College

+Bates is characterized by a culture of academic seriousness and an exceptional degree of faculty engagement with students.
 The faculty exemplifies the college's commitment to academic excellence and intellectual rigor.
-Faculty members' professional lives encompass scholarship and research, but they are at Bates because they are dedicated first and foremost to teaching undergraduates.
-As of October 2012, 100 percent of tenured or tenure-track faculty members hold the Ph.D. or another terminal degree.
-Bates students work directly with faculty; the student-faculty ratio is 10-to-1, and faculty members teach all classes.
-More than 65 percent of class sections, excluding independent studies, have fewer than twenty students enrolled.
+Faculty members' professional lives encompass scholarship and research, but they are at Bates because they are dedicated to teaching undergraduates.
+As of October 2020, 100 percent of tenured or tenure-track faculty members hold the Ph.D. or another terminal degree.
+Bates students work directly with the faculty; the student-to-faculty ratio is 10-to-1, and faculty members teach all courses, with exception of five to six practitioner-taught courses.
+Approximately 70 percent of class sections, excluding independent studies, have fewer than twenty students enrolled.

 The Curriculum and Student Scholarship

-In their academic work Bates students are encouraged to explore broadly and deeply, to cross disciplines, and to grow as independent thinkers.
-Bates is one of a small number of colleges and universities requiring a senior thesis or senior project to graduate.
+In their academic work, Bates students are encouraged to explore broadly and deeply, to cross disciplines, and to grow as independent thinkers.
+Bates requires a senior thesis, a senior project, or a capstone seminar to graduate.
 The senior thesis provides an opportunity for extended, closely guided research and writing, performance, or studio work.
 Many students launch their scholarly careers by collaborating with faculty in their research during the academic year and through the summer.
 Bates recognizes the special role that international study plays in providing students with the perspective and the opportunities that lead to international careers or service as well as a sense of world citizenship.
-About 65 percent of students study abroad for a semester or longer during their time at Bates, one of the highest rates in the nation.
+Typically, 60 percent of students study abroad for a semester or longer during their time at Bates, one of the highest rates in the nation.

 A core value of the college holds that liberal education includes the development of social responsibility, and Bates is a national leader in community-engaged learning and research.
 A Bates education seeks to connect learning to action, a connection expressed by high levels of student participation in academic and volunteer work in the community as well as by graduates' careers and community leadership.
 Many faculty members routinely incorporate community-based learning and research into their courses, and about half of Bates students are involved in a wide variety of community-based projects.
 Bates is committed to its home communities of Lewiston and Auburn, together constituting Maine's second-largest urban area, which provide a valued setting that enriches Bates' educational mission and social life.
 The college intends its many forms of engagement beyond campus to be true partnerships, drawing on the strengths of all partners for mutual benefit.

-Bates is located on a 109-acre traditional New England campus at the center of which is the verdant historic Quad.
+Bates is located on a 133-acre traditional New England campus, at the center of which is the verdant historic Quad.
 Academic and cultural resources on campus include the George and Helen Ladd Library; the Edmund S. Muskie Archives and Special Collections Library; the Olin Arts Center, which houses a concert hall and the Bates College Museum of Art; Schaeffer Theatre and two smaller theatrical venues; the Peter J. Gomes Chapel; and an extensive athletics complex.
+Expanding science facilities in Carnegie Science Hall and Dana Chemistry Hall, the Bonney Science Center, opening in 2021, will transform STEM education by embracing advanced technologies for teaching and research, facilitating faculty collaboration across fields, and centering equity in STEM teaching.
 The college also holds access to the 574-acre Bates-Morse Mountain Conservation Area, in Phippsburg, Maine, which includes coastal wetlands and preserves one of the few remaining undeveloped barrier beaches on the Atlantic coast.
-The neighboring Bates College Coastal Center at Shortridge includes an eighty-acre woodland and freshwater habitat.
+The neighboring Shortridge Coastal Center includes an eighty-acre woodland and freshwater habitat.

-The educational mission of the college is supported generously by a significant percentage of over 24,000 alumni who have made a lifetime commitment to their alma mater.
+The educational mission of the college is supported generously by a significant percentage of alumni who have made a lifetime commitment to their alma mater.
 The college's alumni, living in all fifty states and around the world, remain actively connected to Bates in various ways.
-Thousands of alumni volunteers serve annually as admission representatives, career resources, fundraisers, reunion volunteers, and regional leaders.
-The college's endowment provides resources for financial aid, academic programs, faculty and student research, and general support of the educational mission.
-At the close of the 2012 fiscal year, the college's endowment investments were valued at over $216 million, and the endowment supported 11.5% of the college's operating budget.
+Parents of current Bates students also are engaged with the college in programs and activities on campus and off.
+Alumni and parent volunteers serve as admission representatives, class agent and reunion volunteers, regional and affinity leaders, young alumni volunteers, parent fundraising volunteers, and career networking volunteers.
+In 2017 Bates launched the largest fundraising campaign in the college's history with a goal of $300 million.
+Gifts to the college have surpassed the $30 million mark annually during this comprehensive campaign.
+The college's endowment provides resources for financial aid, academic programs, faculty and student research, Purposeful Work Program, and general support of the educational mission.
+At the close of the 2020 fiscal year, the college's endowment was valued at $341 million.